akrijc/global-logistics-empire--legal/terms-of-use.md

 Last updated: 20 March 2026

-These Terms of Use govern your use of **[YOUR APP NAME]** ("the App").
+These Terms of Use govern your use of **Global Logistics Empire Tycoon** ("the App").
 By downloading, accessing, or using the App, you agree to these Terms.

 ## 1. Use of the App